Sherwin0913/USVLoc/README.md

 This repository is an anonymized release of the core implementation for training, place recognition, loop closure, global localization, and real-world USV experiments.

+> **Release Note**
+> Additional code, usage notes, and pretrained model files will be released in this repository after paper acceptance.

 ## Highlights

 - **Cross-platform LiDAR localization** for road scenes and inland waterway USV deployments.